Thursday, 11 September 2014

 Recent tweets from Hacker Of Planet Earth HOPEX conference, with popular meme 'speaking truth to power.'

 I was a bit disturbed that so shortly after the MH17 was shot down using Russian supplied weapons that a self proclaimed Hackers conference, Hackers of Planet Earth no less, would carry out a massive love feast for Snowden.
-I was surprised but such bad taste.
-This year the final Trafalgar Square rally for SantaCon was moved because it was feared it would be too close to the South African embassy after Mandela's death, but it seems in the hacker world nothing is too close or too soon.
+I was surprised by such bad taste.

 This failure to deal with, or even understand, the political clumsiness of giving Putin's guest a platform at such a time underlines serious issues with hackers, and why hacker activism is not going to give us freedom anytime soon.